roblanf/phypapers/README.md

 ## 2. Set up a pubmed search

 1. Go here: http://www.ncbi.nlm.nih.gov/pubmed/
-2. Type in your favourite search terms (this example: 'phylogenetics')
+2. Type in your favourite search terms (this example: 'phylogenetics phylogenomics')
 3. Click 'search'
 4. Click the "RSS" link (with the orange symbol) just below the search box
 5. Set "Number of items to be displayed" to 100
 6. Click "Create RSS"
 7. Click the orange "XML" box
-8. Record the address in your browser's address bar (this example: http://www.ncbi.nlm.nih.gov/entrez/eutils/erss.cgi?rss_guid=1RwSy84-6Ztx-cjsbc5ygEM3zSejVgQDtW5VAzoBORwDmmrca4)
+8. Record the address in your browser's address bar (this example: http://www.ncbi.nlm.nih.gov/entrez/eutils/erss.cgi?rss_guid=1LU7YBGfC-yDnaYBUcYLivlvzqhgKnWemjak5n2h7PxDtGFoHp)

 ## 3. Set up your dlvr.it account